Back to Blog

 At this point, it’s no secret that online talent marketplaces have become a bit of a mixed bag.
 First of all, there is too much information and contradictory advice that, if you’re not careful, might send you in the wrong direction as far as hiring software developers is concerned.

-Still, there is a sizable amount of work to be done if you want to find a quality developer that would stick with your company in the long term.
+Still, there is considerable work to do if you want to find a quality developer who will stick with your company in the long term.

 In that light, here’s a list of the most prominent online marketplaces, their pros and cons, as well as the best approach to get the most out of each one.